Smith v Funk; Amos v Virk

 West Coast LEAF’s involvement

-In 2003, West Coast LEAF applied to intervene in this case in coalition with the Trial Lawyers Association of BC and the BC Coalition of People with Disabilities.
-West Coast LEAF and the BCCPD were granted leave to intervene, but the Trial Lawyers Association was not.
+In 2003, West Coast LEAF applied to intervene in this case in coalition with the Trial Lawyers Association of BC and the Disability Alliance of BC.
+West Coast LEAF and DABC were granted leave to intervene, but the Trial Lawyers Association was not.
 The Appeal from the BC Supreme Court addressed the disclosure of documents in civil cases.

 This case provided an important opportunity to address the meaning of relevance and privacy in the disclosure of documents from third parties.
 The case is of particular interest because of the impact that the disclosure application has on women, particularly poor and/or disabled women who have disproportionate interactions with the Ministry of Social Services, other government officials and social service agencies.
 If ICBC won, poor women could be forced to disclose all kinds of embarrassing and irrelevant information to ICBC and other institutional and individual defendants in civil cases.